 When completing your FAFSA, it is strongly recommended that you use the IRS Data Retrieval Tool.
 If that's not possible, Get Transcript will be the preferred method for obtaining an IRS Tax Return Transcripts.
 To request a transcript, go to the IRS website and provide the requested information.
 Once you receive your transcript(s) bring or mail them to the Financial Aid Office.

-Priority application date: March 1 for the academic year, December 1 for spring acceptance
+Priority application date: January 1 for the full academic year, December 1 for spring acceptance

-This letter describes the grant aid and loans you'll receive from federal and state governments, and MCLA needs-based resources.
+Your offer describes any grant aid and loans you are able to receive from federal and state governments, and MCLA needs-based resources.
 It also lists work study opportunities available to you.

-Letter receipt: Expect to see this letter after March 1 for the fall and spring academic year, after December 1 for spring acceptance, or April for summer.
-Returning students will receive their award letter through their Banner Self-Service Account.
+Offer receipt: Expect to see this letter after February 1st for the fall and spring academic year, after December 1 for spring acceptance, or April for summer.
+Returning students will receive their offer through their Banner Self-Service Account.